Freight Shipping from St. Petersburg to Memphis

 How much does it cost to ship freight from St. Petersburg to Memphis?

-Full truckload (FTL) rates from St. Petersburg, FL to Memphis, TN currently range from $1,875-$2,311 for a standard dry van load over the 872-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Memphis, TN currently range $1,875-$2,311 (roughly $2.17-$2.65 per mile over 872 miles).
 LTL shipments typically cost $680-$1,141 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Memphis?

-Standard FTL transit from St. Petersburg to Memphis is approximately 16 hrs by truck over 872 miles.
+Standard FTL transit from St. Petersburg to Memphis is approximately 16 hrs by truck over 872 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to Memphis freight?